Packing tips for moving to Florida or any long-distance home or office moving project.

-- Labelling – Label each box with its contents, its delivery location and a box number.
+Labeling – Label each box with its contents, its delivery location and a box number.
 Make a separate list of each box number with an inventory of its contents.

-- Fragile items – Fragile items like nail polish bottles, perfume bottles and hand mirrors should be removed from dressers and cupboard.
+Fragile Items – Fragile items like nail polish bottles, perfume bottles and hand mirrors should be removed from dressers and cupboard.
 Items made of glass such as crockery or light bulbs etc. can be placed in their original cartons with heavy padding so that they do not move inside their boxes.

-- Food – Food has to be packed properly.
+Food – Food has to be packed properly.
 Perishables and refrigerator items should be done away with.

-- Moving cars – Cars should be empty of fuel and stripped of all important stuff before it is prepared for shipment.
+Moving cars – Cars should be empty of fuel and stripped of all important stuff before it is prepared for shipment.
 Make sure your insurance papers are in place and other important documents in case anything goes wrong during transport.